mahmoud25osama/Ali-dynasty-chronicles/README.md

-# Welcome to Family Of Mohamed Ali Project
+# Welcome to Ali-dynasty-chronicles Project

 ## What technologies are used for this project?